-- You can apply for the Canada Emergency Response Benefit (CERB)
+- You can apply for the Canada Recovery Sickness Benefit (CRSB)

 My doctor (or healthcare professional) has told me I have to self isolate.
 How will I get paid?

 You may be able to use sick leave or other paid leave credits such as vacation or accrued overtime.
-If not, you can apply for CERB.
+If not, you can apply for CRSB.

 *Some employers are doing more for their employees, check with your Union Rep